phlegma/VL.Devices.Phidgets/README.md

 ![Set operations](./assets/setOperations.png)

+12. Create a help patch into the [help/Phidgets](./help/Phidgets) folder with the scheme "HowTo [ClassName]" and add your node and test and set the default pin settings so that everything works like expected.

 ## Licencing
 Licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0